euler-xyz/euler-price-oracle/README.md

 | Redstone      | External  | Any           | feed, staleness   |
 | Uniswap V3    | On-chain  | Any           | fee, twap window  |

-### Security Questions
-1. Adapters check whether the raw price data is valid or indicates an error condition (e.g. negative price or invalid signature).
-Are all cases caught?

-1. Is the validation of the `PythStructs.Price` in the Pyth adapter correct?
-Should the `expo` boundary be increased or decreased?

-1. Are there real-world cases where we would need a scaling factor larger than 10^38 in `ScaleUtils`?
-Interested in examples for Pyth, Redstone and Chainlink feeds.
-Note that we consider pricing "by analogy" a valid use case, i.e. using a ETH/USD feed for pricing WETH/GUSD.

-1. Are there quirky feeds in Pyth, Redstone and Chainlink which break the assumptions of the adapters?
-For example, the Redstone adapter has `FEED_DECIMALS=8` hardcoded as a constant, whereas the Chainlink adapter relies that the aggregator decimals correctly correspond to the actual decimals.

-1. Are there timing games / OEV opportunities that arise from the price caching logic in Redstone and Pyth adapters?

-1. Are the on-chain exchange rate oracles (sDAI, stEth) immune to manipulation?
-Are there additional conditions that we can check which could signal that these rates cannot be trusted?

-1. Could any of the hardcoded addresses change under normal operation conditions e.g. as part of an upgrade?

 ## Safety
 This software is **experimental** and is provided "as is" and "as available".

 **No warranties are provided** and **no liability will be accepted for any loss** incurred through the use of this codebase.

-Always include thorough tests when using Price Oracles to ensure it interacts correctly with your code.
+Always include thorough tests when using Euler Price Oracles to ensure it interacts correctly with your code.

-Price Oracles is currently undergoing security audits and should not be used in production.
+Euler Price Oracles is currently undergoing security audits and should not be used in production.

 ## License
 (c) 2024 Euler Labs Ltd.